Updated May 25, 2023

 India is known for its beautiful monuments, both old and new.
 But there’s one uniquely designed temple that is hard to describe the experience of being inside.
 The Padmanabhaswamy Temple in Trivandrum, Kerala, where you can worship Lord Padmanabha (also known as Lord Vishnu), is an avatar of Vishnu.
 The temple has four entrances and is square with two concentric squares.
 This unusual design is present throughout the entire temple complex.
 The inner temple building where Lord Padmanabha resides is a square with eight chambers surrounding a central chamber.

 The temple has intricate carvings of mythological stories on its walls, ceilings, and pillars.
 In addition, many sculptures depict scenes from the Mahabharata, Ramayana, and Puranas (ancient Hindu texts).
-The images on the walls are so detailed that they’re like miniature paintings!
+The detailed images on the walls resemble miniature paintings.

 Symbol of Tolerance and Harmony